 Once you are enrolled you will be sent your username and password to the online learning management system, sauceLMS.
 If you are completing a full qualification you will be required to complete an LLN assessment before commencing your course.

 Your course is broken up into units.
 Each unit has content for you to read and assessments that you must complete.
 Once you have submitted an assessment, which is marked within 10 business days, your assessor will provide feedback on every question.
-You have 3 attempts to gain 100% on each assessment and you must complete all assessments in that unit to be deemed competent.
+You have three (3) attempts to gain 100% pass mark on each assessment and you must satisfactorily complete all assessments in that unit to be deemed competent.

 Once all the units in your course are marked as competent, you will be issued with a certificate if you have completed a full qualification, or statement of attainment if you have completed a short course.